kirthiprakash/keyval-resource/README.md

 * godep is used for dependency management of the golang packages.

 ### Running the tests

+**NOTE**: Tests have not yet been rewritten to reflect the updated configuration

 The tests have been embedded with the `Dockerfile`; ensuring that the testing environment is consistent across any `docker` enabled platform.
 When the docker